jaswanth3233/Villanova_IoT_2022/ANALOG_Device_Tutorials/Temperature and Humidity sensor using Arduino/README.md

--> In the Arduino go to Files and then from files to Preferences.
-And in the Preferences add the below given link in the Additional boards manager URL's and also u can     change the location of the .ino files in your own directory.
+-> In the Arduino, go to Files and then to Preferences.
+In the Preferences add the below given link in the Additional boards manager URL's and you can also change the location of .ino files to any directory of your choice.

             * Files -> Preferences -> Additional Boards Manager URL's -> Add the url